nyaaarlathotep/adventofcode/README.md

 It's a little difficult to understand the puzzle today.
 What does a basin really mean?
 It can be more accurate.

 It's a pleasure to see how to build a data structure of set in GO.
 How ingenious!

+## day ten

+I find the \n is different in Windows and Linux.